Beacon of the day | Family wins parish title, falls in love with farming in pandemic - Jamaica Beacon

 Joel and his family, now more knowledgeable and enthusiastic about farming, are planning to expand their backyard garden and grow crops long after the COVID-19 period.

-“We are continuing because we have prepared a new plot of land to extend out farm.
+“We are continuing because we have prepared a new plot of land to extend our farm.
 I am definitely continuing this,” he told The Beacon.

 We also do special coverage of funerals, weddings, birthday parties, book launch, music album launch, anniversaries, businesses, and general accomplishments.
 For more information, contact The Beacon at 876-305-4574 or jamaicabeaconnews@gmail.com.